- Fritz's Newsletter

 As the final episode of “The Grand Tour” (a sort of successor series to Top Gear on Amazon Prime Video) fades in the rear-view mirror, I’ve been looking back and watching some of my favorite episodes of Top Gear.

-One thing that strikes me about consuming media again after years have passed is how many of a story’s themes & ideas I tend to miss or ignore when I’m focused on its narrative.
+One thing that struck me about consuming media again after years had passed have passed is how many of a story’s themes & ideas I tend to miss or ignore when I’m focused on its narrative.

 This is probably fine - good, even.
 There’s no shortage of shrill, preachy media being made today.
 Everything from CNN & Fox News to noted Giant Robots And Monsters Movie “Pacific Rim” has some sort of message they’re trying to sell you on with varying levels of subtlety.